Voilett-Roze/asus/Policy-based-routing.md

 You CANNOT configure a policy that will be based on a port through the webui - only on IPs (or subnets).
 If you need more flexibility in your rules, you can look at this [alternate manual method](/RMerl/asuswrt-merlin/wiki/Policy-based-routing-(manual-method)).
 Note that this method might interfere with other features, such as Adaptive QoS.

+Another setting exposed when enabling Policy routing is to prevent your routed clients from accessing the Internet if the VPN tunnel goes down.
+To do so, enable "_Block routed clients if tunnel goes down_".

 Also note that this feature is only compatible with OpenVPN tunnels using a TUN interface - it's not compatible with configurations set up with a TAP interface.

+### DNS behaviour
+For best results it's recommended to configure "_Accept DNS configuration_" to _Exclusive_.
+When combined with Policy based routing, this means that all clients that are configured to go through the VPN will use the DNS servers provided by the VPN tunnel, but those configured to go through the WAN will keep using the ISP's DNS.

+Note that if there are multiple rules for a given client's IP (for instance if it has one rule stating that all its traffic is to go through the VPN, and an exception rule stating that traffic for a specific destination IP is to be kept through the WAN), all of its name resolution will still go through the VPN server's specified DNS.
+This is because the router has no way of knowing if the DNS query is related to a specific destination.
+Therefore, the safest behaviour gets used, and all the queries done by that client will use the VPN server's DNS.

 ### Examples